What To Do, What To See, And Which Vegan Restaurants To Visit In Quito, Ecuador

 If you’re slowly traveling throughout South America and you’re used to the high altitude, this message isn’t for you.
 If you’re flying directly from the US or another area of lower elevation, try your best to break up any congestion that you are experiencing before your flight.
 We left the US during our winter, so it t’was the season of runny noses and mucus.
 I sometimes get ear pain/ear blockage from congestion on flights, so to avoid that I went to the sauna on the same day as my flight to try and clear my sinuses out.
 I also read online that it’s helpful to take Ibuprofen before flying to to make any experiences like this less painful, and with the combination of the two I landed feeling fine.

-Be Prepared For Rain
+Be Prepared For Rainy Weather In Quito

 Before we left the states I purchased a sturdy used rain jacket and gave it a wash with a resealing solution.
 I’ve used the jacket all over the country now and am so glad that I spent the extra time and money to make sure that my rain jacket was operating at peak performance.
 If you’d like to make your rain jacket more water repellent pick up some solution at your local adventure store.
 Now, without further ado, let’s get into transportation, Quito’s vegan food scene, and more.